norswap/autumn/doc/A1-parsing.md

    A degenerate parser that only performs this task is called a *recognizer*.

-2. Assuming the input is a valid sentence of the language, the parser builds a *parse tree* that highlight the structure of the input, with regard to the definition of the language.
+2. Assuming the input is a valid sentence of the language, the parser builds an *abstract syntax tree* (AST) that highlight the structure of the input, with regard to the definition of the language.

    For instance, for the arithmetic expression `3+4`, a parser could build a tree that looks like
    this: